Anmol-Ghadia/YetAnotherECommerceSite/README.md

 Seller's are also users with special status who can create a product listing

+## Caching database queries
+Most DB queries that can be predicted based on previous results are stored on the backend's memory in a `Cache` class.
+This cache is queried first to see if it contains the required items, hence reducing the expensive DB call.
+The cache has configurable parameter such as `CACHE_SIZE` described in the environment variables section below.

 ## Search Logic (BrowsePage)
 1) When no keywords are supplied
     When no preferences are set, the backend server selects random products that satisfy the criteria for retrieval.